Ex-LSU receivers shine in Week One of NFL season

 Justin Jefferson-WR (MIN)

 Justin Jefferson currently has the twelfth best passer rating in the NFL.
-Aaron Rodgers is currently 39th.
+Aaron Rodgers is now 39th.

 Jefferson also had five receptions on nine targets for 71 yards against the Bengals.
-A decent day, but he left fans wanting more.
+Again, a decent day, but he left fans wanting more.

 After a 2020 season where Jefferson had 88 receptions for 1400 yards and seven touchdowns, this Week One performance does not derail the chances of repeating.
 In addition, with the 17-game schedule, passing and receiving records will likely be broken across the league.